By Jodi Mailander Farrell

 Miami International Film Festival is the preeminent film festival showcasing Ibero-American cinema.
 It’s held every October in theaters throughout Miami.

 The Florida Day of the Dead Celebration in Fort Lauderdale is one of the largest Día de Muertos celebrations in the United States.
 The city, along with the Consulate General of Mexico, hosts the early November parade of 1,000 skeletons and more than 40 puppets, followed by Mariachi musicians.
-Other South Florida festivals celebrating Latin music, food and culture include the Hollywood Salsa Festival in April and Miramar’s Latin Music Festival in September.
+Other South Florida festivals celebrating Latin music, food and culture include Miramar’s Latin Music Festival in September.

 Where to explore art

 In downtown Miami, Pérez Art Museum Miami is a contemporary art museum that highlights Miami’s diverse community and pivotal geographic location at the crossroads of the Americas.
-Its Latin American and Latinx Art Fund supports exhibits by such artists as Peru’s José Carlos Martinat, Portuguese-born Pedro Neves Marques and Bogotá-based Beatriz González.
+It supports exhibits by such artists as Peru’s José Carlos Martinat, Portuguese-born Pedro Neves Marques and Bogotá-based Beatriz González.
 The Adrienne Arsht Center for the Performing Arts of Miami-Dade County regularly presents Latin artists and hosts one of the largest flamenco festivals outside of Spain every March.
 Microtheatre Miami stages one-act English and Spanish plays in shipping containers in a courtyard that includes a bar and food trucks for stops between the 15-minute, 15-seat plays.
 CCEMiami regularly hosts art exhibits and films by Spanish and Latin America artists.

 In Little Havana, historic Ball & Chain bar and music hall features Latin house DJs, salsa and live jazz.
 At CubaOcho, the story of Cuba is told via rotating art, music performances and a bar specializing in rum.